damianphim/docs/source/Demos/Canadarm.rst

 Build the Space ROS & MoveIt2 Docker Images
 -------------------------------------------

-If you haven't already, follow `these <https://space-ros.github.io/docs/rolling/Demos/MoveIt2.html>`_ instructions for building the MoveIt2 docker image, and `these <https://space-ros.github.io/docs/rolling/Tutorials/First-Time-Building.html>`_ instructions for the spaceros image.
+If you haven't already, follow `the MoveIt2 instructions  <https://space-ros.github.io/docs/rolling/Demos/MoveIt2.html>`_, and `the Space ROS image instructions <https://space-ros.github.io/docs/rolling/Tutorials/First-Time-Building.html>`_.
 These are the base images for the Canadarm and Curiosity Mars rover demos.
 The Dockerfile installs all of the prerequisite system dependencies along with the demos source code, then builds the Space ROS Space Robots Demo.

 Space ROS Space Robots Demo Docker Image
 ----------------------------------------